“It’s a song for children”

 Get Back in bed

 Shortly after their marriage, from March 25 to 31, 1969, Lennon and Ono staged their first bed-in protest at Amsterdam’s Hilton Hotel.
-They invited the press, wore pajamas, and sat in bed with signs reading “Hair Peace” and “Bed Peace” to protest the Vietnam War.
-The event drew significant media attention but was dismissed as just another publicity stunt.
+They wore pajamas and sat in bed with signs saying “Hair Peace” and “Bed Peace” to protest the Vietnam War.
+The event drew media attention but was dismissed as a publicity stunt.

-However, by this time, Lennon admitted he was no longer making conscious creative decisions, describing recording with the Beatles as more of a routine and sometimes tedious job.
+By this time, Lennon admitted he was no longer making conscious creative decisions, describing recording with the Beatles as a routine job.

 “I wasn’t consciously making any decisions.
 It was all sort of subconscious, and I just made the records of the Beatles like one goes to one’s job at nine in the morning, you know.
 I mean, Paul or whoever would say it’s time to make a record.
 I’d just go in and make a record, you know, not think too much about it.
 Always sort of enjoy the session if it was a good session, you know.
 If we got our rocks off playing, it was fine.
 If it was a drag, it was a drag,” said Lennon.
 “But it was becoming, it’d become a job.”

-In the months following the bed-in, Lennon increasingly distanced himself from the Beatles.
-He was creatively unsatisfied and increasingly detached.
-On September 20, 1969, Lennon told his bandmates that he was leaving the Beatles, saying he wanted a “divorce.”
-Though kept secret from the public, this marked the true end of the Beatles and the beginning of Lennon’s solo career.
+Lennon increasingly distanced himself from the Beatles.
+He was creatively unsatisfied and detached.
+On September 20, 1969, he told his bandmates he was leaving, saying he wanted a “divorce.”
+This marked the true end of the Beatles and the beginning of Lennon’s solo career.

 McCartney said, “The point of it really was that John was making a new life with Yoko.
 John had always wanted to sort of break loose from society because, you know, he was brought up by his Aunt Mimi, who was quite repressive, so he was always looking to break loose.”

-In the aftermath of the Beatles’ breakup, retreating from the pressures of Beatlemania and the band’s internal struggles, Lennon focused on creating music that reflected his ideals of peace and social change, which were deeply personal and politically charged.
+Removed from the pressures of Beatlemania and the band’s internal struggles, Lennon focused on creating music that reflected his vision of peace and social change.

 Lyrically: Imagine by John Lennon